Yellowstone Favorite Spots

 Elk can often be seen as well, but later Summer and early Fall increase the odds as the animals begin to come down from higher elevations to mate.

 Bears and wolves are harder to catch sight of in Yellowstone than other animals.
-In the Spring there are often sightings of mama Grizzly bears with cubs.
+In the Spring there are often sightings of mama grizzly bears with cubs.
 The Gibbon River and Falls is one area known for cub sightings.
 During the height of summer into Fall an early morning visit to the Hayden or Lamar Valleys is often the best bet for spotting bears or wolves.

 Mammoth Hot Springs

-Mammoth is located at the top of the “upper loop” near the North Entrance.
-While there you will want to see the Hot Springs Terraces, which is one of the premier Yellowstone sites to see.
+Mammoth is the Park Headquarters with a large hotel and a Visitor’s Center.
+There are also restaurants, shops and gas at Mammoth.
+Mammoth is located at the top of the Upper Loop near the North Entrance.
+While there you will want to see the Hot Springs Terraces, one of the premier Yellowstone sites to see.

 Norris Basin Saphire Pool